mikewest/deprecating-document-domain/README.md

 `window.postMessage()` provides an explicit communication channel for cross-origin collaboration.

-This isn't a perfect match for some use cases which require user activation to flow from one frame to another (consider a [video player in a cross-origin `<iframe>`](https://twitter.com/JibberJim/status/1318134009252237312)), but is the right general purpose mechainsm to point developers towards.
+This isn't a perfect match for some use cases which require user activation to flow from one frame to another (consider a [video player in a cross-origin `<iframe>`](https://twitter.com/JibberJim/status/1318134009252237312)), but is the right general purpose mechanism to point developers towards.
 Delegation of capability that user activation enables might be possible in the future via a mechanism like the one described in [mustaqahmed/capability-delegation](https://github.com/mustaqahmed/capability-delegation).

 ### Do we know anything useful about the ~0.4% usage noted above?